 #BlackLivesMatter is a message to the world that Black Lives Matter.
 The “too” is implied.

 I’m sure you’ve heard this before but you wouldn’t run through a breast cancer awareness event screaming about how lung cancer matters too.
 We know it does.
 Need a little more of an explanation?
 Check out this great metaphor from GeekAesthete.

 So what am I asking you to do?
 To my fellow white people, I extend the following 5 challenges…

 - Never respond to a movement that is calling for justice, equity and love with hate

 - Remember that kid who would always start crying when another kid was hurt because they wanted attention?
 Don’t be that kid – no one likes that kid

-- Do not confuse situational racism with systemic racism – and on that note, do not assume that one individual acting out of anger is the representation of an entire movement
+- Do not confuse situational discrimination with systemic racism – and on that note, do not assume that one individual acting out of anger is the representation of an entire movement

 - Promote love and humanity in everything that you say and do

 And to those of you that are thinking “this is a Black issue”— I would like to remind you that this is not a Black issue, this is a human issue.
 Your neutrality is not noble.